Last reviewed on 23 August 2023

 Training and induction

-Once you've appointed your local new governor, the chair of the local governing body should:
+Once you've appointed your local new governor, the chair of the LGB should:

 • Adapt and send our model welcome letter